What Is Moissanite Diamond Rings

 While Moissanite isn’t a “kind of” diamond, it’s also not a diamond imposter, like cubic zirconia, either.
 Moissanite is its own unique gemstone—and, just like the diamond, it’s also very rare in nature.
 However, in recent years, Moissanite has taken center stage in engagement rings as a substitute for the once dominant diamond.

-Moissanite offers consumers two important factors that a lot of diamonds simply can’t match: low cost and ethical standards.
+Affordable moissanite engagement rings offer consumers two important factors that a lot of diamonds simply can’t match: low cost and ethical standards.
 While most prominent players within the diamond industry adhere to the Kimberley Process to assure buyers that diamonds are conflict-free, not every diamond within the market was mined in accordance to these ethical standards.
 As the rules only began in 2000, some diamonds that were purchased or mined before the new millennium might be conflict diamonds.

 The gemstone typically features a flawless clarity and is almost colourless; most Moissanite stones are within the D-F colour grade, and reflect a gray tinge rather than a yellow one (as with diamonds).
 This means that Moissanite shoppers need not be concerned about prices skyrocketing due to grade changes for clarity and colour.
 Since Moissanite is lab created, cut and polished, the cut is normally excellent.
 Carat, however, will have an effect on the cost of a Moissanite stone… but not by nearly the same as with a diamond.